Speed bumps. Potholes. Rumble strips.

 Dual-Tube Shocks

 The dual-tube shock design offers a smooth and comfortable ride, making it a highly popular choice for stock vehicles and street use.
-Twin Tube Shocks From Skunk2 and Belltech more durable than monotube shocks so they can withstand the kicked-up rocks and debris that come with daily driving.
+Twin tube shocks, from brands like Skunk2 and Belltech, are more durable than monotube shocks so they can withstand the kicked-up rocks and debris that come with daily driving.
 Heavy-duty use such as racing and off-roading can make twin tube shocks overheat, which causes the oil to foam and mix with the gas and can ultimately result in shock fade.

 Monotube Shocks